Washington Warrior Invite NIETOC Bid

 LD - I weigh framework over contention level in the debate.
 Please for the love of all things do not run a random framework just to run a random framework.
 It needs to make at least 75% sense in the context of both the topic and the debate.
 That means you should probably be explaining a clear link to me.
 Please do not turn LD into a policy or pufo round.
 They are separate debate categories for a reason.

 I am in my third season of judging LD, so I am still learning.
 I will admit that I am leaning on my Public Forum experience to a degree during the learning process.
 I have so far developed two rules about judging LD:

 1.)
 Defend your value statement, especially if your opponent attacks it.
 If your opponent is able to negate your value statement, your case goes away and it becomes extremely difficult to win at that point.

-PUBLIC FORUM - READ TO THE END FOR AN UPDATE ON THE FEBRUARY 2021 TOPIC.
+PUBLIC FORUM - READ TO THE END FOR AN UPDATE ON THE NOVEMBER/DECEMBER 2021 TOPIC.

 The best thing about Public Forum Debate is that anyone can judge it, and the worst thing about Public Forum Debate is that anyone can judge it.
 If you don't read this before a round, ESPECIALLY IN THESE DAYS OF ONLINE DEBATE, don't complain to your coach about what is said on my ballot after you lose.